jessicacousins/fullstack_vite_webapp/README.md

 - **User Game History**: Users can view their game history and performance statistics.
 - **OpenAI Chatbot Integration**: The backend communicates with OpenAI to process and generate responses for user interactions with the chatbot, enhancing engagement without storing conversation history.
 - **Comment Sentiment Storage**: Sentiment analysis for blog comments is performed via OpenAI, with sentiment data (positive, neutral, or negative) and probability scores securely stored in MongoDB for each comment.
+- **AI-Generated Content**: The backend facilitates interaction with OpenAI’s GPT model, generating blog post content based on user-provided prompts.
+The generated content is processed and returned to the frontend for customization and publication.
+- **AI Moderation**: The backend integrates OpenAI’s moderation API to flag inappropriate content in blog posts and comments.
+Flagged content is stored in MongoDB and displayed on the Admin Dashboard for review by moderators.
 - **Shopping Cart**:
   - The backend tracks the user's cart, storing the items they have added, and updating the cart when items are removed or quantities are changed.
   - The backend also processes Stripe payment intents and records successful transactions, including payment status, cart contents, and user details.